foundry-rs/starknet-foundry/docs/src/testing/running-tests.md

 When running `snforge` in a Scarb workspace with a root package, it will only run tests inside the root package.

-I.e., for a project structure like this
+For a project structure like this

 ```shell
 $ tree . -L 3